-A conversion is a predetermined action you want your website visitors to take, such as purchasing a product, signing up for a newsletter, downloading a brochure, or watching a video.
+A conversion is an action you want your website visitors to take, such as purchasing a product, signing up for a newsletter, downloading a brochure, or watching a video.
 You can define a conversion to be basically any variable in visitor behavior that you want to measure.
 What exactly you want to define as a conversion depends on your business goals.
 The most common type of conversion is a transaction, that is, the purchase of one or more products.

 Conversions and transactions